Best Way to Grip a Golf Club – For Left Handed and Right Handed

 Left Hand

-3. Fold your thumb and pad of your left hand over the golf grip, ensuring the pad of your left hand palm is on top of the grip
+- Next, fold your thumb and the pad of your left hand over the grip.
+This is a crucial step – you want to ensure that the pad of your left hand is sitting comfortably on top of the grip, like a bird perched on a branch.

-4. Place your left-hand thumb just right of the center of the shaft.
+- Finally, position your left-hand thumb just right of the center of the shaft.
+Think of it as the ‘North-East’ position on our imaginary compass.

 Tips from Professional Left-Handed Golf Players